Seeing a dermatologist on Maple is easy

 What do dermatologists do?

-When requesting a dermatology consultation on Maple, simply fill in your symptoms and attach any images you feel are needed.
+When requesting a dermatologist appointment on Maple, simply fill in your symptoms and attach any images you feel are needed.
 Your request will be securely sent to a Canadian-licensed dermatologist for review and you’ll hear back with a diagnosis and treatment plan within 24 hours.
-If the dermatologist can’t help, your visit will not start and you will not be charged.
+If the dermatologist can’t help, your consultation won’t start and you won’t be charged.

 What should I expect during my consultation?

-Once you enter your symptoms and attach any images that might be helpful, your request will be securely sent to a Canadian-licensed dermatologist for review.
+Once you enter your symptoms and attach the required images, your request will be securely sent to a Canadian-licensed dermatologist for review.
 Your file will be reviewed in 24 hours and the dermatologist will ask any follow-up questions needed to develop a diagnosis and treatment plan over secure text messaging.
-If the dermatologist can’t help, your visit will not start and you will not be charged
+If the dermatologist can’t help, your consultation won’t start and you won’t be charged.

 What do dermatologists treat?

 Dermatologists treat conditions of the skin, hair, and nails including but not limited to:

 - Acne — a common inflammatory disorder of the skin.
 Severe cases of acne that result in painful nodules under the skin are called cystic acne.